phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (take n xs)
 ```
+Takes the first `n` elements of `xs`.

 ## `take-while`

 ```phel
 (take-while pred xs)
 ```
+Takes alle elements at the front of `xs` where `(pred x)` is true.

 ## `test/deftest`

 ```phel
 (deftest name & body)
 ```
+Defines a test function with no arguments

 ## `test/is`

 ```phel
 (is form & [message])
 ```
+Generic assertion macro.

 ## `test/print-summary`

 ```phel
 (print-summary )
 ```
+Prints the summary of the test suite

 ## `test/report`